Ternary conditional operator: Ruby

+Ruby's ? token is also used as a suffix on predicate method names (e.g. logged_in?), which can produce a visually ambiguous double question mark when such a method is used as the condition:

+greeting = logged_in? ?
+"Welcome back!" : "Please sign in."

+The community style guide recommends using spaces around both ? and :, keeping each branch to a single expression.
+Nested ternary operators should be avoided — preferring if/elsif/else in those cases.
+Multi-line ternary expressions are also discouraged; a multi-line if/else block is preferred instead.

 Rust

-Being an expression-oriented programming language, Rust's existing if expr_{1} else expr_{2} syntax can behave as the traditional ?: ternary operator does.
-Earlier versions of the language did have the ?: operator but it was removed due to duplication with if.
+As an expression-oriented programming language, all Rust conditionals are expressions, not statements, so the if expr_{1} else expr_{2} syntax behaves like the C-style ?: ternary operator.
+Earlier versions of the language had a ?: operator but it was removed due to duplication with if.

-Note the lack of semi-colons in the code below compared to a more declarative if...else block, and the semi-colon at the end of the assignment to y.
+Note the lack of semi-colons in the code below compared to an imperative if...else block, and the semi-colon at the end of the assignment to y.